quotentiroler/plagiarismchecker/README.md

 # Plagiarism Detection Tool

-This tool allows you to detect plagiarism in code by comparing document fingerprints.
+This tool allows you to detect potential plagiarism in code by comparing document fingerprints.
 It supports two methods of input:

 1. Entering URLs of GitHub repositories into a textarea.
 2. Manually uploading a zip file.